• Skip to primary navigation

 Chicken Recipes You'll Love

-• baked teriyaki chicken thighs thumbnail picture.
+• Thumbnail of oven baked teriyaki chicken thighs.

-Baked Teriyaki Chicken Thighs
+Oven Baked Teriyaki Chicken Thighs

-Oven Baked Chicken Chimichangas
+Low Calorie Chicken Chimichangas

-Chicken Broccoli Casserole
+Low Calorie Chicken Broccoli Casserole

 If you love this recipe, please leave a comment with a five-star rating — or simply hit the five-star button in the recipe card.
-Don't forget to signup for my newsletter.
+Don't forget to signup for my newsletter!

 Broiled Chicken Wings

 Make incredibly juicy wings with the perfect char in your oven!
-These broiled chicken wings are coated in a simple citrus marinade and baked under a hot broiler to achieve a smokey, charred flavor -and they take less than 20 minutes!
+These broiled chicken wings are coated in a simple citrus marinade and baked under a hot broiler to achieve a smokey, charred flavor - and they take less than 20 minutes!

-Prep Time 1 hr
+Prep 1 hour hr

-Cook Time 20 mins
+Cook 20 minutes mins

-Total Time 1 hr 20 mins
+Total 1 hour hr 20 minutes mins

 Servings 8 Servings

-Equipment
+Special Equipment

 • Baking Sheet and Rack Set